-Emergency phones are located throughout hallways of the school building, and emergency pull station alarms are located throughout the hallways of the campus building and residence halls.
+Emergency phones are located throughout the school building's hallways, and emergency pull station alarms are throughout the campus building and residence halls.

 The AAC Safety Committee is a standing committee that evaluates safety/emergency policies and procedures for accuracy and efficiency.
-The Safety Committee is comprised of the institution's Vice President for Academic Affairs/Academic Dean, Chief Financial Officer, Human Resources Officer, Director of Facilities, Dean of Students, Residence Community Coordinator, Student Representatives, and a Faculty Representative.
+The Safety Committee is comprised of the institution's Academic Dean, Chief Financial Officer, Human Resources Officer, Executive Director of Facilities, Director of Student Affairs, Student Representatives, and a Faculty Representative.
 The Safety Committee meets monthly and keeps a record of minutes.